-September is here…..which means it’s time to think about what to do in your chicken coop in September!
+September is here…..which means it’s time to think about what to do in your chicken coop to prepare!

-It’s pumpkin season, and there’s lots you can do in your coop this month!
+I can smell the pumpkin from here!
+Fall is on its way (or in progress) and there is a lot you can do in your coop this month!
 Help your flock stay healthy and keep your coop in top shape with these tips!

-If it gets cold early in your area, do a final deep clean before cool weather sets in.
+#1 If it gets cold early in your area do a final deep clean before cool weather sets in

 You won’t want to do it when the ground is frozen and you need 3 sets of gloves to stay warm.
 If you live in a temperate area, now is still the time to deep clean your coop before the days get shorter and you run out of time.

 You’ll want to clean the coop itself, plus all the roosting bars, perches, feeders, and waterers.

 Cleaning your coop means getting rid of dangerous bacteria and parasites, and that equals better health for your flock.
 It’s a great time to freshen up the coop with some good-smelling (and health-promoting) herbal nesting blends too.
 Check out a variety of nesting herbs here. fee

 You can also decide if the deep litter method is for you.